 A. Environmental Evaluation.

-Any development application that contains land meeting the definition of wetland as defined in Rule 9J-5.003 (142), Florida Administrative Code, shall include, at a minimum, an environmental survey prepared by a professional biologist which identifies the types, values, functions, size, conditions and specific locations of the wetlands on the site.
+Any development application that contains land meeting the definition of wetland as defined in controlling law consistent with the provisions of Section 166.033, Florida Statutes, shall include, at a minimum, an environmental survey prepared by a professional biologist which identifies the types, values, functions, size, conditions and specific locations of the wetlands on the site.
 The extent of the wetlands transition area shall be included in the survey and shall be determined by field investigation.

-Any development that contains land meeting the definition of a wetland as defined in Rule 9J-5.003 (142), Florida Administrative Code, shall also conduct a wetland delineation.
-A delineation of the upland/wetland boundary shall be established based upon an on-site field survey prepared by a professional biologist or registered engineer provided by the applicant and coordinated with the St. John's River Water Management District, the Department of Environmental Protection, and/or the US Corps of Engineers.
+Any development that contains land meeting the definition of a wetland as defined in controlling law consistent with the provisions of Section 166.033, Florida Statutes, shall also conduct a wetland delineation.
+A delineation of the upland/wetland boundary shall be established based upon an on-site field survey prepared by a professional biologist or registered engineer provided by the applicant and coordinated with the St. John's

+River Water Management District, the Department of Environmental Protection, and/or the US Corps of Engineers.
 Furthermore, the boundary of the wetland transition area, defined as the area separating wetland and upland areas, shall be established by field investigation.

-- B. Soil Survey.
+B. Soil Survey.

 Prepared and sealed by a qualified geotechnical engineer.
-Such a survey shall determine the general feasibility of and/or methods to develop building sites or otherwise conduct the proposed or permitted use of the premises. - C. Engineering Analysis and Design.
+Such a survey shall determine the general feasibility of and/or methods to develop building sites or otherwise conduct the proposed or permitted use of the premises.

+C. Engineering Analysis and Design.

 Prepared by a professional engineer to determine, based on soil and environmental information, general location of potential building site(s), drainage concept and general statement that explains development feasibility and potential impact of potential development upon wetlands.
 Natural drainage flow and characteristics shall be identified.
 Hydrologic records of the area shall be provided.
-Design shall include the location and design of water retention/detention facilities, the extent of dredging and filling activity and the amount and extent of demucking necessary to achieve proposed development potential. - D. Form of Required Submittals.
+Design shall include the location and design of water retention/detention facilities, the extent of dredging and filling activity and the amount and extent of demucking necessary to achieve proposed development potential.

+D. Form of Required Submittals.

 The above-described environmentally sensitive lands submittal requirements shall be provided in report, chart, scaled drawing and other appropriate form acceptable to the Administrative Official and as otherwise required by this Schedule.
 Acreage and percentage of parcel area calculations shall be provided for the parcel and portions of the parcel with an identification or classification related to information required in Paragraphs A, B and C, above.
 Quantitative and qualitative data shall demonstrate compliance with design and performance criteria set forth in Section 3.1, below.